 This project is coordinated by Christine Verschuur and Filipe Calvão at the Graduate Institute of International and Development Studies (IHEID), Geneva.
 UNRISD is participating as a research partner along with other institutions (see Research Teams

 below).
-For more information on the UNRISD project on Potential and Limits of Social and Solidarity Economy
+For more information on the related UNRISD project, Potential and Limits of Social and Solidarity Economy

 , please visit the project page.

 About the Project

 Social and solidarity economic activities can be found in almost all sectors of the economy.
 Long ignored, social and solidarity economy (SSE) is receiving growing attention from scholars and public authorities.
 However, this interest remains for the most part gender blind, even though women play a major role in SSE activities.
 This research project aims to address these gaps in SSE research and policies from a feminist perspective.
 It will contribute to both the empirical evidence base and to theoretical debates on social reproduction.

 The Research Issue in Context